 |Death cause:||Christian Virgin Martyrdom|

 History of Saint Kateri Tekawitha

-When the persecution and hostility on the part of her relatives and members seemed unbearable, she was helped to escape to the mission of St. Francis Xavier in Sault St-Louis, now in Canadian territory.
-Saint Kateri spent the rest of her life working, mortifying and praying for a long time both in the village chapel and the woods.
+When the persecution and hostility of her relatives and members seemed unbearable, she was helped to escape to the mission of St. Francis Xavier in Sault St-Louis, now in Canadian territory.
+Saint Kateri spent the rest of her life working, mortifying, and praying for a long time both in the village chapel and the woods.
 She received her First Communion on Christmas 1677, while on March 25, 1679, she publicly and solemnly consecrated her virginity to God.

 She died on April 17, 1680, at about twenty-four, following his last painful illness, which she accepted with joy.
 Because of her attachment to Jesus as the only Spouse, she became known as “the lily of the Mohawks.”
 She was beatified by Saint John Paul II on June 22, 1980, and canonized by Pope Benedict XVI on October 21, 20122.

 Saint Kateri was the first Native American to be declared a saint.
 Her mortal remains are venerated in the shrine dedicated to her in Caughnawaga.
 Her liturgical memory occurs on April 17, the day of her birth into Heaven.
 She was the first Native American to be declared a saint.

 In Sault in Québec in, Canada, blessed saint Kateri Tekakwitha is a virgin, who was born among the native Indians of the place, was baptized on Easter day, and, although persecuted by many threats and harassment, offered God that purity that when she had not yet become a Christian she had already committed herself to preserve.